tilwolff/streamdisc/README.md

 ![#streamdisc](/logo.png)

-Tiny linux application that makes non-encrypted DVD and BD content available over the network.
+Tiny linux server application making non-encrypted DVD and BD content available over the network.

 ## Available as
 - cgi module (streamdisc_cgi) integrating into an existing cgi capable web server, or as
-- standalone server (streamdisc_server).
+- standalone http server (streamdisc_server).

 ## Building from source
-- download source tree via github
+- download source code via git
 - build with `make`.
-- depends on _pkg-config_ to resolve build dependencies
+- static Makefile uses _pkg-config_ to resolve build dependencies
-- does not (yet) come with an automatic configure script or cross platform build system
 - dependencies are
-    - _libdvdread_ and
+    - _libdvdread_
     - _libbluray_

+streamdisc does not (yet) come with an automatic configure script or cross platform build system

 ## Usage
 ### General
 - both _streamdisc_cgi_ and _streamdisc_server_ log to both _stderr_ and _/var/log/streamdisc.log_ (if that file is writable by the user).

 ### standalone server
-- syntax is `streamdisc_server <port> <drive device file>`
+- syntax: `streamdisc_server <port> <drive device file>`
 - example: `./streamdisc_server 80 /dev/sr0`
 - make sure you have sufficient privileges to access the disc drive and port
 - access disc
-    - with your browser: point you browser to `your.server.ip.address:port/` (see screenshots below)
+    - with your browser: point your browser to `your.server.ip.address:port/` (see screenshots below)
     - with KODI/XBMC: add a video or generic file source named _streamdisc_ with path `http://your.server.ip.address:port/` (see screenshots below)

 ### cgi module